 ABS CDO Case

-Working with legal team to help them discern information that would have been readily available and known to sophisticated investors from information that would not have been known in respect of the mortgage securitization process and the re-securitization of mortgage-backed securities (MBS).
+Engaged by legal team to discern information that would have been readily available and known to sophisticated investors, from information that would not have been known in respect of the mortgage securitization process and the re-securitization of mortgage-backed securities (MBS).

 ABS CDO Case